 “This was indeed an extraordinary and bizarre day!”, I wrote in my diary on the 8th of August.
 Diane, a half-native Canadian woman we befriended four years ago, had taken us to our first ever Pow Wow.
 A Pow Wow is a ceremony of North America’s Native people to repeat the traditional rituals of their ancestors, and is a festivity to celebrate their liberty to do so.
 The fact that this ceremony was taking place was not indicated in any of the touristic booklets, and without Diane we would never have had the opportunity to experience this unique and incredibly interesting happening.

 The Pow Wow took place rather deep inside the forest.
-After a short drive on a gravel road we arrived on the festival ground, filled with parked motorhomes from the aboriginal people.
+After a long drive on a gravel road we arrived on the festival ground, filled with parked motorhomes from the aboriginal people.
 According to Diane this particular pow wow was considered to be a rather small gathering, even though the number of people at the site surprised us.
+Many of them were wearing traditional clothing.
 Diane pointed out to us that the natives in Canada are called by a variety of names: First Nations, indigenous people and even aboriginals.
 However, calling them Indians is considered offensive.
-Many of them were wearing traditional clothing.
 Diane also told us that the clothing worn by them should not be called ‘costumes’, but rather ‘regalia’.

 Everyone wore yet another regalia, the one very elaborate such as a man with a painted black face and a bearskin around his neck, the other less extensive with only a scarf around the hips.
 There were people of all ages, young children to elderly in mobility scooters.
 We also noticed quite a few people without teeth and excess weight.
 Unfortunately, many Native Americans live in poor health and social conditions still.